What is a Dangerous Level of Bilirubin in Newborns?

 In case of extremely high bilirubin levels, doctors may use phototherapy to treat the baby.
 In this, they place the newborn in an enclosed bed with a blue light on top.
 This blue light helps break down bilirubin in the skin.

 The baby only wears special sunglasses and a diaper during this time.
 However, mothers can continue to breastfeed.
-In some cases, intravenous or IV is necessary to transfer fluids to the baby.
+Phototherapy is the primary treatment.
+Exchange transfusion is used in severe cases.
+IV fluids are only indicated when dehydration or systemic illness is present.

 Newborn babies are susceptible to jaundice, which is a common occurrence.
 Most jaundice resolves on its own within 2 weeks.
 However, when bilirubin levels are too high, immediate treatment is necessary.